 Aberdeen Crematorium is located at Hazlehead, Aberdeen, telephone 01224 740722.

 Moray Crematorium is located at Broadley, Clochan, Buckie, telephone 01542 850 488.

 Aberdeenshire Council is responsible for 211 burial grounds of which 176 have lairs available for burial of coffins or cremated remains.

 Lairs (graves) can also be purchased (in burial grounds where capacity allows) by telephone.
 View local burial grounds and their contact details:

 Full lairs – a standard full coffin lair will measure 2.73m long by 1.2m wide and where ground conditions allow will be sold for up to three coffin interments.
 Caskets of cremated remains may also be interred in full lairs.

 Cremated remains – Dedicated casket lairs, where available and where ground conditions allow, will be sold for up to three casket interments.

 If the lair proposed for use was previously purchased, Aberdeenshire Council will require proof of entitlement.
-If the lair certificate has been lost or the original lair holder has passed away, it is important that you contact Landscape Services or the Registrars section in order to ensure our records are kept up to date.
+If the lair certificate has been lost or the original lair holder has passed away, it is important that you contact Landscape Services in order to ensure our records are kept up to date.